About

 Primarily a bassoonist, Connor has spent extensive time in several types of ensembles, including choir, wind band, jazz band, orchestra, and marching band / drumline.
 Connor credits this wide range of experiences as the foundation for his holistic perspective on teaching, writing, and philosophizing about music.

-He was the winner of the 2019 ACDA Choral Composition Competition at Central Michigan University and has been commissioned by groups around Michigan to write both chamber and large ensemble music.
+He was the winner of the 2019 ACDA Choral Composition Competition at Central Michigan University and has been commissioned by groups throughout Michigan to write both chamber and large ensemble music.

-Connor currently resides in Shelby Township, Michigan, with his tortoise, Buddy, and his collection of obscure and less common wind instruments.
+Connor currently resides in the Metro Detroit area with his tortoise, Buddy, and his collection of obscure and/or less common wind instruments.
 When not composing or teaching music, you can find him hanging out with friends, playing Magic: the Gathering, watching psychological horror movies, going to stand-up comedy shows, or yearning to one day own a Heckelphone.